AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    extra details and use examples.

 :option:`-P`:
-   Use indicated project file as the root project.
-Default options are taken from this project.
-All projects listed in --projects switches must be imported by the root project.
+   Use the indicated project file as the root project to select the units of interest for this analysis and find default options.
+Default options are taken only from this project.
+In absence of :option:`--recursive` and :option:`--projects`, the units of interest are those designated by this project only.

 :option:`--projects`, |rarg|:
-   When using project files, consider units of interest from the given projects.
+   When using :option:`-P`, use the provided projects to select units of interest.
+These projects must all be part of the import transitive closure reachable from the root project designated by :option:`-P`.

 :option:`--recursive`:
-   When using project files to identify units of interest for source coverage, also consider imported projects.
+   In addition to those designated by :option:`-P` / :option:`--projects`,
+   consider units from any transtively imported project.

 :option:`--units`, |rarg|:
-   When using project files, override the list of units of interest for source coverage.
+   When using project files, override the list of units of interest for source coverage with those provided.

 :option:`--subdirs`:
    When using project files, look for :term:`Library Information files` in the